 Check with your doctor before beginning any new exercise routines.

-Find more fitness-related articles in our AAA Trainer department.
+Find more fitness-related articles on our Health and Fitness page.